HP director defends chairman Lane

-SAN FRANCISCO (Reuters) - Hewlett-Packard Co’s (HPQ.N) lead independent director defended Chairman Ray Lane and two fellow board members on Monday, contesting a recommendation from proxy adviser ISS that shareholders oust them for their role in the mis-managed acquisition of Autonomy Plc in 2011.
+SAN FRANCISCO, March 11 (Reuters) - Hewlett-Packard Co’s lead independent director defended Chairman Ray Lane and two fellow board members on Monday, contesting a recommendation from proxy adviser ISS that shareholders oust them for their role in the mis-managed acquisition of Autonomy Plc in 2011.

 In a detailed letter to shareholders on Monday ahead of the company’s annual general meeting, Rajiv Gupta said the board has laid a solid foundation for HP’s turnaround and warned that ejecting longtime directors would de-stabilize the company.